efwGrp/efw4.X/help/db._commitAll.md

-<H1>db._commitAll</H1>
+# db._commitAll

-The _commitAll function is established to commit all transactions for all database resources.
-As a default, it does not need to be called explicitly.
+The `_commitAll` function is established to commit all transactions for all database resources.
+By default, it does not need to be called explicitly.

-<h2>Sample</h2>
+## Sample

 ```javascript
 try{